codyngpriest/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 6. List all in table
 This is a script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server.

+7. First add
+This is a script that inserts a new row in the table first_table (database hbtn_0c_0) in your MySQL server.